 If I missed something, then perhaps the benefits of using a video hosting service will connect with you:

-Benefits of using video hosting
+Benefits of using video hosting sites

 Viewer experience – Users can view and watch videos in high definition with player controls that let them pause, remind, and fast forward through the videos.

-Saving time – Hosting large video files on a platform not only gives you peace of mind but it saves you time as well.
+Saving time – Posting large video files on a platform not only gives you peace of mind but it saves you time as well.
 These platforms compress and upload your video for you and stream the video on multiple devices.

 Availability – Uploaded videos are easily accessible and available on multiple devices by sharing video links.
-After your video is hosted, you can easily share a video to link to others, making it accessible and convenient.
+After your video is uploaded, you can easily share a video to link to others, making it accessible and convenient.